jlegewie/zotfile/readme.md

 - **Tablet feature: Restrict saved search for tablet files to sub-folders**

-    Right-click on saved search for tablet files and restrict it to your custom sub-folders.
+    You can now right-click on the two saved searches for tablet files and restrict them to one of your custom sub-folders.
 This is very helpful to quickly see which files are in which folder.

 - **Tablet feature: Support of colored tags in Zotero 4**

     The new version includes two major changes that allow you to work with colored tags.
 First, zotfile now also tags the parent item when an attachment is send to the tablet.
 As a result, you can easily see which items are on the tablet and also which items have been modified.
-Second, zotfile sends and gets attachment to and from the tablet when you assign tags to items.
-Accordingly, you can just press the key assigned to a tag and zotfile sends the item to the tablet (or gets it back).
-To use these features, simply assign colors to zotfile's tags (`_tablet` and `_tablet_modified`).
+Second, using the keys associated with colored tags, you can now send attachments to the tablet and get them back with a simple keystroke.
+Note that the two tablet tags (`_tablet` and `_tablet_modified`) behave like one tag for key presses: pressing the key for either of the two tags *always* sends attachments to the tablet or gets them back.
+An attachment, for example, might only have the `_tablet_modified` tag because it was modified but pressing the key for the tablet tag `_tablet` still removes the attachment from the table and therefore *does not* assign the `_tablet` tag.
+To use these features, simply assign colors to the two tablet tags (`_tablet` and `_tablet_modified`).

 - Fix automatic renaming option "Only ask if..."
 - Fix alert window (headline was missing in Zotero 4)